-Join Judy Steiner-Williams for an in-depth discussion in this video Exploring business reports, part of Writing Business Reports.
+Join Judy Steiner-Williams for an in-depth discussion in this video Exploring business reports, part of Writing a Business Report.

 - In the broader sense, being able to write an effective business report is a necessary skill for communicating ideas in the business environment.
 Business reports help companies make decisions and solve problems.
 There are probably as many report formats, purposes, and arrangements as there are types of companies.
 In other words, dozens.
 So, to say that there is one correct style or one correct arrangement would be incorrect and misleading.